What Homeowners Need to Know This Heating Season

 Preventing Puffbacks

-Prevention starts with routine maintenance.
+Prevention starts with regular maintenance.
 Schedule annual inspections to clean burners, replace filters, check venting, and ensure safe ignition.
-Keeping your system serviced before each heating season greatly reduces the chance of a misfire or fuel buildup.
+Keeping your heating system serviced before each season greatly reduces the risk of a misfire or fuel buildup.